charmed-kubernetes/juju-interface-ceph-admin/README.md

 # Overview

+**WARNING**: This is an unofficial, untested, and experimental layer from the community.

 This interface layer handles the communication between the Ceph Monitor and a client that requires an admin key.